manuelbieh/doctypehtml.net/README.md

 ## NEW: Add your own demos

 Fork this repository, use the `DEMO-TEMPLATE` folder in `/assets` to create your own awesome demo, put it in the `/HTML5` or `/CSS3` folder and send a pull request.
-In case your demo is cool I will publish it on <a href="http://doctypehtml.net">http://doctypehtml.net</a>!
+In case your demo is cool I will publish it on http://doctypehtml.net

+### DEMO-TEMPLATE/meta.js

+All the meta information goes here.
+The title/subtitle to be shown on the homepage, browser compatibility information and – honour to whom honour is due – your name and URL.

+### DEMO-TEMPLATE/example.html

+This is the place for all your demo markup.
+Everything inside of your documents &lt;head&gt; and inside of the &lt;section id="content"&lt;&lt;/section&gt; will be visible in the output.
+Don't forget to link your external stylesheets and javascripts if you're using some.
+You can use the [[url]] placeholder.
+It will be replaced by the current demo's URL.
+For example: if you want to link a stylesheet in `/html5/mydemo/css/mydemo.css` you should use `[[url]]/css/mydemo.css`.
+Just have a look at the existing demos.

+### DEMO-TEMPLATE/css and DEMO-TEMPLATE/js

+This is where your external stylesheets and javascripts go.
+They should have the same name as your demo folder.
+So in case your demo folder is called `mydemo` they should (but don't have to) be named `css/mydemo.css` and `js/mydemo.js`.